d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Summary

-* $n$-dimensional array, called `ndarray` or tensor, is the main interface to store and manipulate data.
+* The main interface to store and manipulate data for deep learning is the $n$-dimensional array.
 It provides a variety of functionalities including basic mathematics operations, broadcasting, indexing, slicing, memory saving, and conversion to other Python objects.

 ## Exercises